 LMX separates these relationships into two groups: the in-group and the out-group.
-Researches have found that those classified as part of the leaders in-group are often more productive.
+Researchers have found that those classified as part of the leader’s in-group are often more productive.
 They are given more trust and take on extra roles within the organization.
 In contrast, out-group members receive the standard job benefits and respond by performing up to the standard job description.
-More recent research has identified three phases that each leader-follower dyad goes through as one moves from out-group to in-group: stranger, acquaintance and partner.
-As the relationship moves from stranger to partner, mutual trust, respect and obligation toward each other develops.
+More recent research has identified three phases that each leader-follower dyad goes through as one moves from out-group to in-group: stranger, acquaintance, and partner.
+As the relationship moves from stranger to partner, mutual trust, respect, and obligation toward each other develops.

 - More Articles in This Series: